mdzinuk/Fastlane-Tuts/README.md

 * Releasing to the App Store

 ### Installing Fastlane
-To get started, download Xcode project. once the project is downloaded then navigate to the prject directory from Terminal.
+To get started, download [Xcode project](https://github.com/mdzinuk/Fastlane-Tuts/tree/master/Fastlane%20Tutorial).
+Once the project is downloaded then navigate to the prject directory from Terminal.
 ```
 cd /Users/zinuk/Downloads/Fastlane\ Tutos/Fastlane\ Tutorial
 ```